MicrosoftDocs/power-automate-docs/articles/customapi-azure-resource-manager-tutorial.md

 # Create a custom connector for Azure Resource Manager in Microsoft Flow

 Azure Resource Manager (ARM) enables you to manage the components of a solution on Azure - components like databases, virtual machines, and web apps.
-This tutorial demonstrates how to enable authentication in Azure Active Directory, register one of the ARM APIs as a custom API, and then connect to it in Microsoft Flow.
+This tutorial demonstrates how to enable authentication in Azure Active Directory, register one of the ARM APIs as a custom connector, and then connect to it in Microsoft Flow.
 This would be useful if you want to manage Azure resources as part of a flow.
 For more information about ARM, see [Azure Resource Manager Overview](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview).

 ## Prerequisites

 - An [Azure subscription](https://azure.microsoft.com/en-us/free/).
 - A [Microsoft Flow account](https://flow.microsoft.com).
-- The [sample Swagger file](http://pwrappssamples.blob.core.windows.net/samples/AzureResourceManager.json) used in this tutorial.
+- The [sample OpenAPI file](http://pwrappssamples.blob.core.windows.net/samples/AzureResourceManager.json) used in this tutorial.

 ## Enable authentication in Azure Active Directory